 Is Chronicall Logging?

 Here we will want to review our logging status again.
-You can verify this by clicking on the bell on the home screen.
+You can verify this by clicking on the bell on the home screen as shown below.

 - If you are getting a "could not connect to server" error message, please refer to this article.